fogfish/fogfish.github.io/tech/techniques/techniques.md

 [Exposing CQRS Through a RESTful API](https://www.infoq.com/articles/rest-api-on-cqrs/) - Exposing a CQRS service through a REST API is not only possible but the richness of HTTP semantics allows for a fluent and efficient API to be built on top.
 This process involves building a public domain composed of commands, queries (input/output messages) and resources that are concurrency and caching aware.
 Also we need to map internal domain(s queries and commands to HTTP verbs and use status codes to convey state transitions and exceptions

+[Turning the database inside-out with Apache Samza](https://www.confluent.io/blog/turning-the-database-inside-out-with-apache-samza/) - think of a database as an always-growing collection of immutable facts.
+You can query it at some point in time — but that’s still old, imperative style thinking.
+A more fruitful approach is to take the streams of facts as they come in, and functionally process them in real-time.

 ## Machine Learning